 Delicious once boasted millions of active users and the promise of being as successful as Facebook or Twitter.
 Venture capital acquired ownership.
-Yahoo came along and bought the company in 2005, but apparently didn’t know what to make of its core business.
-They sold it in 2011 to the founders of Youtube, but three years later even they threw in the towel.
+Yahoo came along and bought the company in 2005 but didn’t know what to make of its core business.
+They sold it in 2011 to the founders of YouTube, but three years later even they admitted defeat.
 Some two owners later it’s over for social bookmarking.
 Or is it?

 Fractured social bookmarking